alphagov/govuk-import-export-prototype/guidance/wood-packaging-requirements.markdown

 If you receive solid wood packaging from another EU country specify in your contract that it must either meet:

 * ISPM15
-* be bark-free or have a plant passport (tell them that if it's kiln dried, it must also be marked KD)
+* be bark-free or have a plant passport if it's made out of conifer wood (if it's kiln dried, it must also be marked KD)

 This will help to protect you if the wood packaging you're receiving fails an inspection and you're asked to pay for one or more of the following: